Qarik-Group/concourse-tutorial/docs/basics/parameters.md

     ```
     ...
     params:
       CAT_NAME: garfield
       DOG_NAME: oddie
     run:
       path: env
     ```

-The solution to both of these problems is to use a Concourse Credentials Manager.
+The solution to both of these problems is to use a Concourse Credentials Manager and is discussed in lesson [Secret with Credential Manager](/basics/secret-parameters/).